Skip to Main Content

 The loyalty loop: Brands will connect on-premise and off-premise beverage consumption

-These are the top trends shaking up the beverage industry in 2024, and strategic advice for executives to raise a glass and prepare for the change through digital business transformation.
+These are the top trends shaking up the beverage industry in 2025, and strategic advice for executives to raise a glass and prepare for the change through digital business transformation.

-The top beverage industry trends in 2024
+The top beverage industry trends in 2025

 Chart showing that only 62 percent of young adults in the U.S. report that they drink alcoholic beverages in 2023, compared to 72 percent that said the same two decades ago.

 But it's not just about raw, granular sugar.
-One of the major sugar culprits for obesity is corn syrup.
+One of the major sugar culprits for obesity is high fructose corn syrup.
 This sweetener is used extensively in beverages and is problematic because it's a type of sugar that's difficult for the body to break down.
 While corn syrup is largely banned in Europe, it remains prevalent in the U.S.—and is also much less expensive to use.

-Darren Thomson, Senior Client Partner
+Darren Thomson , Senior Client Partner at Publicis Sapient

 This presents a crucial challenge for major players: effectively communicating value to younger consumers who prioritize quality over quantity.
 This demographic, while not exclusive to premiumization, demonstrates it more pronouncedly.
 They also consume less alcohol overall, making value exchange even more critical.